Casaemiro/Casaemiro/README.md

 ### Hi there 👋 My name is Akoneh Silas Magho
-- 🔭 I’m currently working at iknite space (https://iknite.space) as a fullstack developer,QA and DevOps engineer
+- 🔭 I have a 2 year working experience at iknite space (https://iknite.space) as a tech lead, fullstack developer and QA engineer.
-- 🌱 I’m currently learning mobile developement and improving my skill in web app developement.
+- 🌱 I’m currently improving my skills mobile-app developement.
 - 👯 I’m looking to collaborate on any project that helps to solve any real world problems especially in the education sector.
 - 📫 How to reach me:
   - silasmagho18@gmail.com